Kelowna Dental Services

 These poorly positioned impacted teeth can cause many problems.
 When they are partially erupted, the opening around the teeth allows bacteria to grow and will eventually cause an infection.
 The result: swelling, stiffness, pain, and illness.
 The pressure from the erupting wisdom teeth may move other teeth and disrupt the orthodontic or natural alignment of teeth.
 The most serious problem occurs when tumors or cysts form around the impacted wisdom teeth, resulting in the destruction of the jawbone and healthy teeth.
 Removal of the offending impacted teeth usually resolves these problems.
 Early removal is recommended to avoid such future problems and to decrease the surgical risk involved with the procedure.
 Oral sedation is available for patients who are anxious about wisdom tooth removal.

-With an oral examination and x-rays of the mouth, Dr. Kim can evaluate the position of the wisdom teeth and predict if there are present or may be future problems.
-Studies have shown that early evaluation and treatment result in a superior outcome for the patient.
+With an oral examination and x-rays of the mouth, Dr. Kim can evaluate the position of the wisdom teeth and predict if there are present or potential future problems.
+Studies have shown that early evaluation and treatment results in a superior outcome for the patient.

 Bruxism, also known as clenching and grinding, occurs in most people at some point in their lives.
 These actions usually occur during a person’s sleeping hours, but occasionally they occur during the day.
 Bruxism is one of the most common known sleep disorders.
 Chewing is a neuromuscular activity controlled by a subconscious process, but more highly controlled by the brain.
 During sleep, the subconscious process may become active, while the higher control is inactive (asleep), resulting in bruxism.
 The most common symptoms are earaches, headaches, depression, eating disorders, anxiety, and chronic stress.